tinavanschelt/compound-calculator/README.md

 ## Notes on Calculations

-The calculator calculations can be found in `calculator_controller`.
+The compound calculations can be found in `calculator_controller`.

 For clarity, values used for calculations are as follows